badosu/ircparser.js/README.md

 Customizing
 -----------

+Use replacement strings.

+1. For colors:   $1 is color code, $2 is content
+2. For bgcolors: $1 is bgcolor code, $2 is (fg)color code, $3 is the content
+3. For styles:   $1 is the content

+Example:

 ```javascript
   ircParser.styles.bold.replacement = "<span style='text-decoration:bold'>$1</span>";
   var result = ircParser.parse('This is \x02bold\x02');
   console.log(result);
   // => 'This is <span style='text-decoration:bold'>bold</span>'
 ```

+Use the file `sandbox.html` to tinker with customizations.

 Testing
 -------